Sommer Ray Sizzles In A Thong Bikini In A New Video — And Instagram Is Going Wild

-Instagram is going wild for Sommer Ray’s latest update — in which the beauty sets pulses racing in a video where she shows off her famously pert posterior in a thong bikini.
+Instagram is going wild for Sommer Ray’s latest update, in which the beauty sets pulses racing in a video where she shows off her famously pert posterior in a thong bikini.
 Though only posted three hours ago, the video already has nearly 700,000 views and over 2,700 comments.

 Sommer, who is known for her killer bod, has nearly 21 million followers on Instagram.
 She recently created a clothing line, Shop Sommer Ray, which features swimwear, athleisure, and other casual clothing — as well as the pink snakeskin bikini she seductively models in the clip shared on the social media website.

-The video opens with the song “Green” by Demn as Sommer walks along the beach against crashing waves.
-Next comes a closeup of Sommer’s face, which is completely makeup free and framed by her natural wavy hair.
+The video opens with the song “Green” by Demn, as Sommer walks along the beach against crashing waves.
+Next comes a closeup of Sommer’s face, which is completely makeup-free and framed by her natural wavy hair.
 The video often clips back to this closeup shot.

 In the other segments, Sommer is not shy in showing off her toned body.
 In one clip, she is filmed from behind before twisting around to give the camera a side view of her body.
 In another, she playfully snaps at the tie to her bikini bottom.
 In a third, she seductively strokes the back of her upper thighs.